What is an NPA loan?

-As per the Reserve Bank of India (RBI) guidelines, any loan account that remains overdue for 90 days or more is categorized as an NPA.
-Additionally, before classifying an account as an NPA, the bank identifies and monitors the borrower’s account from the first instance of default.
+According to the guidelines of the Reserve Bank of India (RBI), if a loan account remains overdue for more than 90 days, it is classified as an NPA.
+Furthermore, the bank starts monitoring the account from the very first instance of non-payment.

 Click Here to get finance for your NPA Account